OfficeDev/office-js-docs-pr/docs/develop/localization.md

 Replace the code in the Home.js file with the following code.
 The code shows how you can change the strings used in the UI elements on Home.html based on either the display language of the host application or the editing language of the host application.

+> [!NOTE]
- > **Note:**  To switch between changing the localization of the add-in based on the language used for editing, uncomment the line of code  `var myLanguage = Office.context.contentLanguage;` and comment out the line of code `var myLanguage = Office.context.displayLanguage;`
+> To switch between changing the localization of the add-in based on the language used for editing, uncomment the line of code  `var myLanguage = Office.context.contentLanguage;` and comment out the line of code `var myLanguage = Office.context.displayLanguage;`

 ```js
 /// <reference path="../App.js" />